Buying Guide 11 min read 03 July 2026 487 views

 Timing your used car purchase right can save you hundreds, sometimes more.
 Here's when prices dip, when sellers are most motivated, and when to hold off.

-Get a Free Quote
+Get a Quote

-The Best Months to Buy
+The Best Months to Buy a Used Car

-January and February — Arguably the Best Time
+January and February — The Buyer's Window

 September — New Plate Month Creates Opportunity